 With each Google certification, I have described the process as a journey.
 It has really felt like that because I started from scratch.
 Before moving to Hong Kong and my current school of VSA (just over three years ago), I had no knowledge of Google products beyond the search engine and certainly no understanding of how they could be meaningfully integrated into lessons.
 Ironically, I had no interest in educational technology.
 How things have changed!
+I’ve told this story many times but it all started with an EdTechTeam conference in Hong Kong.
+I only went because I was IT rep for my grade, but the transformational uses of technology that were on display blew my mind!
+I was missing out and, more to the point, so were my students.
+I’ve been committed to self-learning ever since.

 You can read my older posts here: